 The AOC 24V2H is a budget 24″ 1080p IPS monitor with AMD FreeSync and an ultra-slim design.
 There are better similarly-priced alternatives with more features available, but if you don’t need any of those features, the AOC 24V2H may suit you well.

 The AOC 24V2H is an affordable 24″ 1080p monitor that includes an IPS panel, AMD FreeSync, and an eye-catching ultra-thin design.

-Based on an IPS panel with 8-bit color depth (6-bit + FRC) and 99% sRGB color gamut, the AOC 24V2H monitor delivers accurate and consistent colors.
+Based on an IPS panel with an 8-bit color depth (6-bit + FRC) and 99% sRGB color gamut, the AOC 24V2H monitor delivers accurate and consistent colors.

 As far as TN panels are concerned, the AOC 24V2H will provide you with a notably better picture quality even better than some more expensive TN models.

-Further, its 1080p Full HD resolution results in a pixel density of roughly 92 pixels per inch meaning that you will get a decent amount of screen real estate as well as clear and sharp details.
+Further, its 1080p Full HD resolution results in a pixel density of roughly 92 pixels per inch, meaning that you will get a decent amount of screen real estate as well as clear and sharp details.

-Other panel-related specifications include a 250-nit peak brightness, a static contrast ratio of 1,000:1, and 178° viewing angles; all of which are common for an IPS display at this price range.
+Other panel-related specifications include a 250-nit peak brightness, a static contrast ratio of 1,000:1, and 178° viewing angles, all of which are common for an IPS display at this price range.

 Moving on to the performance, the AOC 24V2H has a very low input lag of ~9ms.
 So, you won’t notice any delays between your actions and what happens on the screen.